Ordering is Now Open

 Test Book Return and Additional Resources

-- Schools giving the PSAT 10 must return all used and unused test books to the College Board.
+- Schools giving the PSAT 10 must return all used and unused test books to College Board.

 - Delays in returning test books will lead to your scores being put on hold.